bashtools/mokctl/docs/package.md

 >
 >   Writing tests once the code is written is HARD.
 Already I have had to change the program to make testing work well.
 Imagine how hard it would be if it was a thousand lines long.
 [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development), TDD, is probably the way to go and I will be using TDD for any more functions I write.
 TDD also helps to keep functions small and single-purpose.
 >
+> * Constant can't be used.
+>
+>   The tests will fail in strange ways if using constants, with `declare -r`.
+ShUnit2 runs each test in the same address space (it doesn't fork a new process).
+Our Bash script is sourced for each test and it tries to reset the constant (read-only) variables, which, is not allowed.
+To get around this I used `sed` to remove `declare -r` from the source.
+I did not want to lose constants and figured this was better than removing them altogether.
+>
 > * Use the following code to ensure `main()` is only called when run from the command line.
 I put it at the end of the source code, and have `main()` close to the top as that's what drives the whole program and is the first function I would like to see when looking at the code.
 >
 > ```bash